JonathonLuiten/TrackEval/docs/RobMOTS-Official/Readme.md

 We then obtain segmentation masks for these detections using the Box2Seg Network (also called Refinement Net), which results in far more accurate masks than the default Mask R-CNN masks.
 The code for this can be found [here](https://github.com/JonathonLuiten/PReMVOS/tree/master/code/refinement_net).

 We supply two different supplied detections.
-The first is the ```raw_supplied``` detections, which is taking all 1000 detections output from the Mask R-CNN, and only removing those for which the maximum class score is less than 0.02 (here no non-maximum supression, NMS, is run).
+The first is the ```raw_supplied``` detections, which is taking all 1000 detections output from the Mask R-CNN, and only removing those for which the maximum class score is less than 0.02 (here no non-maximum suppression, NMS, is run).
 The detections are COMING SOON.

 The second is ```non_overlap_supplied``` detection.
 These are the same detections as above, but with further processing steps applied to them.
-First we perform Non-Maximum Supression (NMS) with a threshold of 0.5 to remove any masks which have an IoU of 0.5 or more with any other mask that has a higher score.
+First we perform Non-Maximum Suppression (NMS) with a threshold of 0.5 to remove any masks which have an IoU of 0.5 or more with any other mask that has a higher score.
 Second we run a Non-Overlap algorithm which forces all of the masks for a single image to be non-overlapping.
 It does this by putting all the masks 'on top of' each other, ordered by score, such that masks with a lower score will be partially removed if a mask with a higher score partially overlaps them.
 Code for this NMS and Non-Overlap algorithm is COMING SOON.
 Note that these detections are still only thresholded at a score of 0.02, in general we recommend further thresholding with a higher value to get a good balance of precision and recall.

 Note that for RobMOTS evaluation the final tracking results need to be 'non-overlapping' so we recommend using the ```non_overlap_supplied``` detections, however you may use the ```raw_supplied```, or your own or any other detections as you like.

-Currently supplied detections are only avaliable for the train set, however for the val and test set these are COMING SOON.
+Currently supplied detections are only available for the train set, however for the val and test set these are COMING SOON.

 Code for reading in these detections and using them in COMING SOON.